Home/Face/Browlift

 Who is a candidate?

-If you have a sagging forehead or brows or deep vertical furrows between the eyes you may be a candidate for a brow lift.
+If you have a descending forehead or brows or deep vertical furrows between the eyes you may be a candidate for a brow lift.
 Patients commonly complain that their eyes are heavy, tired and closed looking.
-This appearance is usually a combined problem of eyebrow descent and sagging of the upper eyelid skin.
+This appearance is usually a combined problem of eyebrow descent and ptosis of the upper eyelid skin.
 In many cases an acceptable result can be obtained by either brow lift or eyelid surgery alone.
-However, in other cases both may be required to get the desired outcome of a more youthful and rested appearance to the forehead and upper eyelids.
+However, in other cases, both may be required to get the desired outcome to the forehead and upper eyelids.

 Brow Lift Photos